Phase Separation and Ripening in a Viscoelastic Gel: Viscoelastic ripening theory

 Viscoelastic ripening is limited to $\bR < R_{\tn{c}}$ and will thus be prominent if $D\tau_{\tn r}$ is large, with $\tau_{\tn r}$ the Maxwell relaxation time.
 In a single-component phase, these two factors are connected via the fluctuation--dissipation theorem.
-Employing the Stokes--Einstein relation and assuming a standard situation with a dense phase~A, i.e., $c_{\tn A} \sim r_{\tn m}^{-3}$ with $r_{\tn m}$ the molecular size of individual monomers, we find $R_{\tn{c}} < r_{\tn m}$, so that viscoelastic ripening does not exist~\footnote{Viscoelastic ripening could potentially be found in a one-component system provided $c_{\tn A} \ll r_{\tn m}^{-3}$, which would occur if gas bubbles nucleate within a dense phase and grow via surface-tension driven coarsening.}.
+Employing the Stokes--Einstein relation and assuming a standard situation with a dense phase~A, i.e., $c_{\tn A} \sim r_{\tn m}^{-3}$ with $r_{\tn m}$ the molecular size of individual monomers, we find $R_{\tn{c}} < r_{\tn m}$, so that viscoelastic ripening does not exist~\footnote{Viscoelastic ripening could potentially be found in a one-component system provided $c_{\tn A} \ll r_{\tn m}^{-3}$, which would occur if gas bubbles nucleate within a dense phase and grow via surface-tension-driven coarsening.}.
 We conclude that viscoelastic ripening of precipitates or liquid droplets is expected to occur only in multicomponent materials that can simultaneously support both fast diffusion of monomers and sufficiently slow material relaxation.
-A typical example of such material is a hydrogel.
+A typical example of such material is a hydrogel with a solvent viscosity that is orders of magnitude smaller than the material viscosity.

 To quantitatively delineate the different growth regimes, we consider that the viscoelastic growth, Eq.~\eqref{eq:Rve}, is noticeable upon doubling of the initial cluster size, which occurs on a time scale~$\tau_{\tn{ve}}$,